JosephLai241/URS/README.md

 This block of credentials is found on lines 15-19.

 # Screenshots / Walkthrough

-For Linux-based systems, you can check which version of Python you are running using `python3 -V`.
-If your python3 is not 3.6.x, you can make an alias for it by editing your .bashrc and adding `alias python3.6='/path/to/python3.6.x'` at the bottom of the file.
-Usually the path is `/usr/bin/python3.6`.
-Now you will be able to use Python 3.6.x by just typing `python3.6` in the terminal.

 First, you will have to provide your own Reddit credentials in this block of code.